 Giving your dog a treat any time of year is fun, but with all the fresh fruit options available, summertime treats can be even better!
 Here is a list of a few healthy summertime treats that you can make right at home from a few simple ingredients for your dog's nibbling pleasure…

-The first thing I would recommend is running out and grabbing some silicone ice molds.
-They have adorable ones available so you can make your dog's healthy homemade treats into all kinds of fun shapes and most can be found right in your local dollar store.
+The first thing I would recommend is grabbing some silicone ice molds.
+They tons of adorable ones available so you can make your dog's healthy homemade treats into all kinds of fun shapes and most can be found right online and are very inexpensive.

 1. Frozen Pumpkin Dog Treat Nibblers